 And it’s actually not that complicated or time consuming.

 Here’s how I did it.

-(The essential oils in this recipe have been diluted at 1% dilution for pregnancy.
-If not pregnant, please see the essential oil dilution chart to dilute to your specific needs.)
+(The essential oils in this recipe have been diluted at 1% dilution for pregnancy.)

 7 ounces refined shea butter (I weigh my shea butter using this scale here.)

 3 ounces grape seed oil (or another carrier oil like olive or apricot kernel oil)